Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Introduction

 \section{Introduction}

-Differential privacy~\cite{dwork2006calibrating} is a formal notion of privacy that allows a trustworthy data curator, in possession of sensitive data from a large number of individuals, to approximately answer a query submitted by an analyst while maintaining individual privacy.
-Intuitively, differential privacy ensures that the data analyst knows no more about any individual in the dataset after the analysis, than she knew before the start of the analysis.
-One common mechanism for achieving differential privacy is to inject random noise to the answer of a query that is carefully calibrated according to the sensitivity of the query and a global privacy budget $\epsilon$.
-Sensitivity, in this case, is defined as the maximum amount of change in answer to a query considering all neighboring datasets, \emph{i.e.}, datasets differing in one row or equivalently having Hamming distance of one.
-One limitation of this definition is that it provides the same level of protection for all elements in the data universe $\mathcal{X}$.
+Differential privacy~\cite{dwork2006calibrating} is a formal notion of privacy that allows a trustworthy data curator, in possession of sensitive data from several individuals, to approximately answer a set of queries submitted by an analyst while maintaining individual privacy.
+Intuitively, differential privacy guarantees that query answers with or without any individual's data are (almost) indistinguishable.
+One common mechanism for achieving differential privacy is to inject random noise to the query answers, carefully calibrated according to the sensitivity of the query and a global privacy budget $\epsilon$.
+Sensitivity here is defined as the maximum amount of change in the query answer considering all neighboring datasets, \emph{i.e.}, datasets differing in the data of one individual (one row), or equivalently having Hamming distance of one.
+One limitation of this definition is that it provides the same level of protection for all attributes of the dataset, i.e., all elements in the data universe $\mathcal{X}$.

-In specific domains, it might be more natural to measure the distinguishability between two datasets by some generic metric $d_\mathcal{X} : \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}_+$ instead of just Hamming distance.
-For instance, consider the location-based systems where it might be acceptable to disclose coarse-grained information about an individual's location instead of his exact location.
-In this case, the geographical distance would be an appropriate measure of distinguishability \cite{andres2013geo}.
+In many scenarios, a more flexible notion of neighboring datasets may be more useful.
+For instance, in some domains it might be more natural to measure the distinguishability between two datasets by some generic metric $d_\mathcal{X} : \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}_+$ instead of just Hamming distance.
+A case in point is location-based systems where it might be acceptable to disclose coarse-grained information about an individual's location instead of his/her exact location.
+In this case, geographical distance would be an appropriate measure of distinguishability \cite{andres2013geo}.
 There are other scenarios where some attributes of the dataset may need more protection than others, and vice versa.
-As an example, consider a classification problem with instance space $\mathcal{X} \subset \mathbb{R}^d$ where specific features of $\mathcal{X}$ are highly sensitive than others (maybe due to fairness requirements \cite{dwork2012fairness}).
-In this case, $d_{\mathcal{X}}\br{u,v} = \sum_{i=1}^{d}{\epsilon_i \ind{u_i \neq v_i}}, \forall{u,v \in \mathcal{X}}$ might be a reasonable choice for the metric.
+As an example, consider a classification problem with instance space $\mathcal{X} \subset \mathbb{R}^d$ where specific features of $\mathcal{X}$ are more sensitive than others (maybe due to fairness requirements \cite{dwork2012fairness}).
+In this case, $d_{\mathcal{X}}\br{u,v} = \sum_{i=1}^{d}{\epsilon_i \ind{u_i \neq v_i}}, \forall{u,v \in \mathcal{X}}$ might be a reasonable choice for the metric, where $\epsilon_i$ is the privacy budget for the $i$th feature.\footnote{Note that $\ind{P} = 1$ if predicate $P$ is true.}